Alicia Yass

 Bio

-Alicia Yass, serves as the Supervising Policy Counsel.
+Alicia Yass, serves as the Policy Advocacy Director.
 Before coming to the ACLU-DC, Alicia was Chief Counsel for the Democrats on the House of Representatives, Select Subcommittee on the Coronavirus Pandemic.
 There, she led work investigating COVID origins, NIH grant processes, and NY State’s COVID response in nursing homes.
 Prior to that, she was Deputy Executive Director for the DC Office of Police Complaints, providing oversight and guidance to DC’s MPD and HAPD.
 She was previously with the American Constitution Society (ACS), leading the lawyer chapters.
 Alicia started her legal career as a trial attorney for the U.S. Department of Justice, Criminal Division, Child Exploitation and Obscenity Section, and was co-assigned as a Special Assistant U.S. Attorney in the Eastern District of Virginia, where she prosecuted child pornography and child sex trafficking crimes.
 Alicia received her bachelor’s and master’s degrees from George Washington University, and her law degree from New York University School of Law.
 In her free time Alicia teaches barre and puts on shows with the St. Mark’s Players.

 Featured Work